kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 ### ALT (Alanine Aminotransferase, SGPT)

-Common Name: ALT/SGPT
+-   Common Name: ALT/SGPT
-Long Name: Alanine Aminotransferase/SGPT
+-   Long Name: Alanine Aminotransferase/SGPT
-Test Type: ALT
+-   Test Type: ALT
-Panels: Comprehensive metabolic profile
+-   Panels: Comprehensive metabolic profile
-Equivalent Tests: N/A
+-   Equivalent Tests: N/A
-Not Equivalent Tests: N/A
+-   Not Equivalent Tests: N/A
-Indications: Estimate liver function.
+-   Indications: Estimate liver function.
 ALT is an enzyme that is produced in liver cells (hepatocytes); it is relatively specific for liver disease.
 High levels of ALT in the bloodstream mean that there may be liver inflammation and/or damage.
 Many drugs and disease states can result in minor (1.5 to 2 times above normal) elevations of ALT that are asymptomatic.
-Description: Alanine aminotransferase has a relatively long half life (37-57 hours) and may remain elevated after liver inflamation has resolved.
+-   Description: Alanine aminotransferase has a relatively long half life (37-57 hours) and may remain elevated after liver inflamation has resolved.
 ALT rises greater than 10-30 times the upper normal limit often indicate infectious conditions (e.g., viral hepatitis) or serious druginduced disease while more common, minor drug induced elevations of ALT are typically < 3 times the upper normal limit
-Related Tests: SGPT is an older name for the same enzyme Approximate Reference Range (Each site will have slight variations): approximately 10 - 65 IU/L
+-   Related Tests: SGPT is an older name for the same enzyme Approximate Reference Range (Each site will have slight variations): approximately 10 - 65 IU/L
-Comments:
-Test Method Variance: Method and reference ranges vary.
+-   Comments:  Test Method Variance: Method and reference ranges vary.
 Reported in international units per liter.
-Other:
+-   Other:
+    -   Associated LOINC:  1742-6, 1743-4, 1744-2, 44785-4, 76625-3, 77144-4, 96586-3
+    -   Associated CPT:  84460

 ### AMYLASE (Amylase, total in blood)

+-   Common Name:
+-   Long Name:
+-   Test Type:
+-   Panels:
+-   Equivalent Tests:
+-   Not Equivalent Tests:
+-   Indications:
+-   Description:
+-   Related Tests:
+-   Approximate Reference Range (Each site will have slight variations):
+-   Comments:
+-   Test Method Variance:
+-   Other:
+    -   Associated LOINC:  1798-8, 6697-7, 76630-3, 77146-9
+    -   Associated CPT:  82150

 ### AST (Aspartate Aminotransferase, SGOT)

-Common Name: AST/SGOT
+-   Common Name: AST/SGOT
-Long Name: Aspartate Aminotransferase/SGOT
+-   Long Name: Aspartate Aminotransferase/SGOT
-Test Type: AST
+-   Test Type: AST
-Panels: Comprehensive metabolic profile
+-   Panels: Comprehensive metabolic profile
-Equivalent Tests: N/A
+-   Equivalent Tests: N/A
-Not Equivalent Tests: N/A
+-   Not Equivalent Tests: N/A
-Indications: Estimate liver function.
+-   Indications: Estimate liver function.
 AST is found in other organs besides the liver, notably skeletal muscle, myocardium, brain, kidney and red blood cells.
 High AST levels in the bloodstream can be a sign of liver damage or heart attack.
 Many drugs and disease states can result in minor (1.5 to 2 times above normal) elevations of ALT that are asymptomatic.
-Description: AST rises higher than ALT in response to alcohol-related hepatic injury, usually at a ratio of 2:1 to 8:1, with the AST at 1 - 5 times the upper limit of normal.
+-   Description: AST rises higher than ALT in response to alcohol-related hepatic injury, usually at a ratio of 2:1 to 8:1, with the AST at 1 - 5 times the upper limit of normal.
 If the AST:ALT ratio > 8:1, consider other forms of hepatic damage.
 In general, alcohol and drug-related AST elevations are usually less than 5 times the norm, or under 150u/l.
-Related Tests: SGOT is the older name for the same enzyme Approximate Reference Range (Each site will have slight variations): Approximately 15-35 IU/L
+-   Related Tests: SGOT is the older name for the same enzyme
+-   Approximate Reference Range (Each site will have slight variations): Approximately 15-35 IU/L
-Comments: Hemolysis will cause falsely elevated values.
+-   Comments: Hemolysis will cause falsely elevated values.
-Test Method Variance: Method and reference ranges vary.
+-   Test Method Variance: Method and reference ranges vary.
 Reported in international units per liter
-Other:
+-   Other:
+    -   Associated LOINC:  1920-8, 27344-1, 30239-8, 44786-2, 88112-8, 96587-1
+    -   Associated CPT:  84450

 ### (BILI) Bilirubin Test Types